symfony/symfony-docs/cookbook/routing/redirect_in_config.rst

         # app/config/routing.yml

-        # loading the App controllers
+        # load some routes - one should ultimately have the path "/app"
         AppBundle:
             resource: "@AcmeAppBundle/Controller/"
             type:     annotation